 - performance monitoring, logging and visualisation

 Additional benefits are 24 hour power to the site, a quiet work yard with the removal of the daytime generator and significant cost savings on diesel.
-The system was opened by Mr Shane Rattenbury MLA, Minister for Climate Change and Sustainability.
+The system was opened by Mr Shane Rattenbury MLA, Minister for Climate Change and Sustainability in 2017.